Chart Color Schemes

 Edensor Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Edensor Park's dwelling structure, as recorded in the latest Census, consisted of 89.7% houses and 10.3% other dwellings.
-In comparison, Sydney metro had 73.3% houses and 26.7% other dwellings.
-Home ownership in Edensor Park was at 39.5%, with mortgaged dwellings at 33.5% and rented ones at 27.0%.
-The median monthly mortgage repayment in the area was $2,167, higher than Sydney metro's $2,000.
-The median weekly rent figure was recorded at $450, compared to Sydney metro's $400.
-Nationally, Edensor Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Edensor Park's dwelling structures, as per the latest Census, consisted of 89.7% houses and 10.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 73.3% houses and 26.7% other dwellings.
+Home ownership in Edensor Park stood at 39.5%, with mortgaged dwellings at 33.5% and rented ones at 27.0%.
+The median monthly mortgage repayment was $2,167, higher than Sydney metro's average of $2,000.
+Median weekly rent in Edensor Park was $450, compared to Sydney metro's $400.
+Nationally, Edensor Park's mortgage repayments were higher at $2,167 against the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing